 • Byard credits his mother, Artina Stanley, for much of his success.
 Following a divorce when Byard was in ninth grade, his mother moved with the children from Philadelphia to Atlanta.
 Although it was a financial struggle, Stanley worked long hours to make sure her children received what they needed.
 Byard claims he and his older brother “had to grow up really fast” as they helped their mother with taking care of the younger kids in the family.

 • The Titans had an inside track in their scouting of Byard.
 Titans general manager Jon Robinson received glowing reports on Byard from his friend and MTSU recruiting coordinator Steve Ellis.
 When Robinson was a linebackers coach at Nicholls State, Ellis was one of his pupils, and the two remained close through the years.
-Additionally, Patrick Callaway, a newly-hired scouting assistant for the Titans, was Byard’s high school teammate.
+Additionally, Patrick Callaway, college scout for the Titans, was Byard’s high school teammate.

 • Byard says his football role models are Ed Reed, Brian Dawkins and Troy Polamalu.

 • Byard has aspirations to travel the world, and his bucket list includes setting foot on every continent.

 • The Lithonia, Ga., native was selected by the Titans in the third round (64th overall) of the 2016 NFL Draft.